“What really matters is what you do with what you have” – H.G. Wells

 I have lived live here in Oakland for about 23 years and am very involved in community activities.
 You may see me around Lake Merritt as I am involved with the Lake Merritt Institute, am on the Measure DD oversight committee and I sometimes run with East Bay Front Runners and Walkers.
 I am a registered Yoga Teacher (RYT-200) in Lotus Flow, but have a more Yin based practice.
 I also write gay centered romance novels in my free time under the pen name, A.C.
 Stratford.
 I enjoy living where I work and am glad I can contribute to my community in a positive way.
 I also enjoy talking about science fiction, so if you take my classes, brush up on your pop culture!

 My office is in room B251, there is a schedule on the window which can direct you to where I may be.
 I am on campus Monday-Friday.
 During the lunch hour on Monday and Wednesday, I am usually in the BIOL 10 lab, B202.
 Tuesday and Thursday you can likely find me in my office by 11am.
 Then, I am likely in the BIOL 1B lab, B201.
 You can sometimes find me in the gym as well.
 If you need to contact me by phone, please call 464.3472 and leave me message or email me at email@example.com

 On campus activities

 I am pretty involved in activities on campus.
+Along with co-chairing this department, I sit on a number of committees.
 Let me know if you are interested in getting involved with campus activities.